Cycling the mighty Angliru -- ride 13.1 kilometers (8.2 miles), gaining 1,220 meters (4,005’), at 9.2% average grade.

 As we pedal up the first part of the climb, the grade is between 7% to 9% which is very mild and was ridden very carefully as to save some energy for what we knew we were about to encounter.
-The scenery up this road, as it snakes its way up the mountain, is very beautiful but we still don't see the peak of the Angliru which is probably a good thing.
+The scenery up this road, as it snakes its way up the mountain, is very beautiful, but we still don't see the peak of the Angliru -- which is probably a good thing.
 Around the 5km marker, the grade eases to around 2% as we ride through a plateau in the mountain with beautiful views of the rolling green mountains on both sides.
-This section is the last break we get until the last 1/2 km so we strongly suggest you use this break in the climb to get prepared for the hardest 6 km's of climbing we have ever encountered.
+This section is the last break we get until the last half-km, so we strongly suggest you use this break in the climb to get prepared for the hardest six kms of climbing we have ever encountered.

 Before we get into the details of this section of the climb, it's important to note that the Angliru is considered the hardest climb of all the three grand tours.
 And after riding it, we concur completely that this climb is nothing to take lightly.
-When it comes to the Angliru, it's these 6 km's (6 km to 12 km) that make this climb the beast it truly is.
+When it comes to the Angliru, it's these six kms (from 6 km to 12 km) that make this climb the beast it truly is.

-Now for the stats, the next 6 km's (6 km to 12 km) average over 14% with a maximum grade of 23.5%.
-The hardest stretch is a the 10 km marker where the grade for almost 1 km is at 20%.
+Now for the stats: The next six kms (from 6 km to 12 km) average over 14% with a maximum grade of 23.5%.
+The hardest stretch is a the 10 km marker where the grade for almost one whole km is at 20%.
 When we saw this stretch of the road carved into the side of the mountain, it didn't look real.
-It wasn't until we saw a car that past us a while back making its way up this stretch of road did we realize what was in front of us.
+It wasn't until we saw a car that passed us a while back making its way up this stretch of road did we realize what was in front of us.

 As we start doing this climb, we took full advantage of the switchbacks to take them as wide as possible.
 In the corners of some of the switchbacks, the grade easily exceeds 30% so taking them wide is a matter of necessity.
-Surprisingly enough, the second steepest section of the climb is in the first kilometer (6 km to 7 km) with a maximum grade that exceeds 21%.
-Once we get through this stretch the next 3 km's (7 km to 10 km) is pretty consistent around 12% to 16%, which looking back was probably the easiest part of this section of climbing.
+Surprisingly enough, the second steepest section of the climb is in the first kilometer (from 6 km to 7 km) with a maximum grade that exceeds 21%.
+Once we get through this stretch the next three kms (from 7 km to 10 km) stay pretty consistently around 12% to 16%, which looking back was probably the easiest part of this section of climbing.
 At a steep switchback we get to the 10 km marker and start climbing the road we saw on the lower slopes that didn't look real.
 After passing the 10 km marker, the grade goes to 20% and stays there all the way up this stretch of road and doesn't ease up until we get close the next switchback.

-Exhaustion is kicking in and the pain from mashing on our pedals at 40 rpms at a glacial speed of 7 km's per hour (a tad over 4 miles per hour) has us swerving on the road and hoping we don't fall over as there is no way we'd be able to get back on our bikes on this steep section of road.
+Exhaustion is kicking in and the pain from mashing on our pedals at 40 rpms at a glacial speed of 7 KPH (a tad over four MPH) has us swerving on the road and hoping we don't fall over, as there is no way we'd be able to get back on our bikes on this steep section of road.
 Once we get to the 11 km marker, the road gives us a little respite with a 13% grade, maximum of 20%, which feels like a flat after what we just climbed.
-This is the home stretch as once we get passed the 12 km marker, the grade eases and the road actually turns flat and we are able to jump into the big ring as we cross the finish line.
+This is the home stretch as once we get past the 12 km marker, the grade eases and the road actually turns flat, and we are able to jump into the big ring as we cross the finish line.

 This is truly a remarkable climb that we will not soon forget.
 It gave us everything we could handle and then some but we found a way to will ourselves up this famous mountain that most tour pros consider to be inhumane.
 And after we experienced this climb firsthand, we would completely agree with that assessment.